NoLimitzzzz/WHSTechNotes/journal.md

 How Technology Helped, Entertained, or Challenged Me: Social media served as a primary source of entertainment, allowing me to connect with friends and explore new trends.
 I enjoyed creating and sharing content, which sparked my creativity.
 Streaming services provided a much-needed escape, with binge-watching shows that inspired me with their storytelling and production quality.

+# September 22, 2025
+Evidence: The IKEA initiative on Roblox serves as a powerful example of this trend, where people are paid a real hourly wage of $16.10 to perform tasks like stocking shelves and assisting customers in a virtual store.
+This demonstrates a tangible bridge between the digital world of gaming and the traditional economy.

+Reasoning: This model is a good idea because it makes employment more accessible and flexible, particularly for individuals who may be limited by location or physical constraints.
+Moreover, the skills learned within these virtual roles—such as customer interaction and task management—are valuable and transferable to the real-world job market.
+Ultimately, this innovation creates new avenues for economic participation and skill development in an increasingly digital world.